Edo society: Decline

-The foundation of Edo society was its stable social order, but changes to Japanese society over the next two centuries began to challenge the Tokugawa system.
+The foundation of Edo society was its stable social order, but changes to Japanese society over the next two centuries began to undermine the Tokugawa system.
 Increasing urbanization and rising consumerism saw wealth become concentrated outside of the samurai class, and their fixed stipends did not increase despite the rising cost of commodities.
 The increasingly burdensome cost of proper social etiquette led many samurai to become indebted to wealthy urban merchant families.
-The merchants, in turn, were restricted from showing their wealth for fear of violating the laws that restricted privileges to the samurai class.
-That created deepening resentment but also increasing interdependence between the two classes.
+The merchants, in turn, were denied any say in how they were governed, could not openly display their wealth, and were considered socially inferior to the samurai.
+That created deepening resentment but also increased interdependence between the two classes.

 Some Japanese scholars began to question the Confucian beliefs that provided the foundation of Edo society.
-Additionally, numerous changes in rural areas increasingly challenged the Tokugawa system.
+Additionally, numerous changes in rural areas altered the standing of low-ranking peasants.
 New technology which increased productivity allowed some peasant families to produce a surplus of food, creating a disposable income that could be used to support ventures beyond farming.
-Some peasants also became indebted to their wealthier neighbors, and more families lost ownership of their land.
+Others lost their land or possessions as they went into debt with moneylenders and wealthier neighbors.
 This sparked resentment that sometimes erupted into violence towards landlords and the village elite.

 In 1853, the beginning of the bakumatsu saw Edo society increasingly questioned by Japanese people when Western powers used their technological superiority to force concessions from the Tokugawa in the Unequal treaties.
 Many Japanese people, including members of the samurai, began to blame the Tokugawa for Japan's "backwardness" and subsequent humiliation.
 A modernization movement which advocated the abolition of feudalism and return of power to the Imperial Court eventually overthrew the Tokugawa Shogunate in the Meiji Restoration in 1868.

-The new Meiji government of the Empire of Japan soon abolished the Tokugawa class system that characterized Edo society.
+The new Meiji government of the Empire of Japan soon abolished the Tokugawa class system that had characterized Edo society.
 The kuge and daimyo classes were merged into the kazoku aristocratic class with class privileges which formed the Meiji oligarchy.
 Most remaining samurai that did not become kazoku were designated as shizoku, a distinct class without class privileges that was purely a title on the government register.
 Commoners and the burakumin were merged into a single commoner class without restrictions or distinction for their occupation, though burakumin continued to face discrimination similar to Edo society.